100 Sights in Munich, Germany (with Map and Images)

 22. Pfarrkirche St. Matthäus

-The Evangelical Lutheran parish church of St. Matthew, also known as St. Matthew's Church, was the first Protestant church in Munich.
-The current building, which was built according to plans by Gustav Gsaenger between 1953 and 1957, is the successor to the first post-classicist Protestant church building, which was demolished in 1938.
+The Evangelical Lutheran parish church of St. Matthew, also known as St. Matthew's Church, is the most important Protestant church in Munich.
+The current building, which was built according to plans by Gustav Gsaenger between 1953 and 1957, is the successor to the old St. Matthew's Church, which was built in 1833 in the post-classical style as the first Protestant church in Munich and demolished in 1938.
 St. Matthäus is a bishop's church of the Evangelical Lutheran Church in Bavaria.

 23. Futuro-Haus